home-assistant/home-assistant.io/source/_integrations/shelly.markdown

 First generation Shelly devices use the `CoIoT` protocol to communicate with the integration.
 Home Assistant will display a repair issue for any such Shelly device, if push updates from it do not reach the Home Assistant server.
 Suggested steps to fix:

-1. Ensure the Shelly device is on the current firmware.
-Older firmware will lack the necessary setting;
+1. Ensure the Shelly device is on the recent firmware e.g. 0.14.2 or later.
+Older firmware will lack the necessary fields;
 2. In the device's web UI (at the local IP address of your Shelly device), go to: **Internet & Security** >> **ADVANCED - DEVELOPER SETTINGS**;
 3. Make sure box **Enable CoIoT** is selected;
 4. In **CoIoT peer** field, enter `Your_Home_Assistant_local_IP_address:5683`, for example: `192.168.1.10:5683`